getify/You-Dont-Know-JS/get-started/ch2.md

 The number `3.141592` is, as you may know, an approximation of mathematical PI to the first six digits.
 Rather than embed such a value, however, you would typically use the predefined `Math.PI` value for that purpose.
 Another variation on numbers is the `bigint` (big-integer) primitive type, which is used for storing arbitrarily large numbers.

-Numbers are most often used in programs for counting steps, such as loop iterations, and accessing information in numeric positions (ie, an array index).
+Numbers are most often used in programs for counting steps, such as loop iterations, and accessing information in numeric positions (i.e., an array index).
 We'll cover arrays/objects in a little bit, but as an example, if there was an array called `names`, we could access the element in its second position like this:

 ```js
 console.log(`My name is ${ names[1] }.`);